Shwetabhk/Sirius-Intelligence/README.md

 # Sirius Intelligence

 Sirius Intelligence is a backend API used in Sirius Music.
+It remotely provides the Frontend Application the music with API calls.
+It is responsible for scrapping, arranging, processing and storing the data about diffent artists, genres, albums and songs.
+It also provides with the link to a particular song on youtube and the link is embedded in the Front-End Application.

 This API runs on Python 3.6.
 Make sure you have Python 3.6 and pip installed.